 The good news is that we’ve got this one under control.
 Our SMART scan is reliably melting these files along with thousands of other infections as soon as they’re encountered, so our customers can breathe a little easier.
 Still, there is never a wrong time to make sure your backups are running properly and you have an action plan in the event of an attack.

-Don’t forget to check back at The District for more breaking WordPress security news and updates.
+Don’t forget to check back at our WordPress solutions page for more breaking WordPress security news and updates.